-26 EMERGENCY PHASE
+35 EMERGENCY PHASE

-- 27 2.5.
-Should conditions be detected in relation to a facility, an activity or a source indicating the - 28 occurrence of a nuclear or radiological emergency and warranting emergency response actions, the - 29 emergency class is to be declared and pre-planned response actions are to be initiated that correspond - 30 to the emergency class and the level of emergency response warranted (see Requirement 7 of GSR - Part 7 [2]).
-During the preparedness stage, the main focus for this phase is on making arrangements - 32 that would facilitate recognition of such conditions, prompt declaration of the respective emergency - 33 class and activation and implementation of effective emergency response on site and, as relevant, off - 34 site.
-The arrangements made at the preparedness stage should provide for various functions to be - performed in the emergency response in accordance with GSR Part 7 [2]. - 36 2.6.
-Early in the emergency response, the response organizations focus their response actions on - 37 mitigating the potential consequences of the emergency so that undesirable conditions are either - 38 prevented from developing or their development is delayed, making it possible to take effective - 39 protective actions on site and, as necessary, off site.
-Such mitigatory actions are accompanied by - 40 protective actions and other response actions that are aimed at the potentially or actually affected - 41 individuals.
-Most of these actions are taken as a matter of urgency (i.e. precautionary urgent
+2.4.2.6.
+Should conditions be detected in relation to a facility, an activity or a source indicating the occurrence of a nuclear or radiological emergency and warranting emergency response actions, the emergency class is to be declared and pre-planned response actions are to be initiated on-site and, as necessary, off-site that correspond to the emergency class and the level of emergency response warranted (see Requirement 7 of GSR Part 7 [2]).
+During the preparedness stage, the main focus for this phase is on making arrangements that would facilitate recognition of such conditions, prompt declaration of the respective emergency class and activation and implementation of effective emergency response on site and, as relevant, off site.
+The arrangements made at the preparedness stage should provide for various functions to be performed in the emergency response in accordance with GSR Part 7 [2].

-- protective actions10, urgent protective actions11 and other response actions12); however, some actions 1 - 2 allow for more detailed assessments, primarily on the basis of monitoring, and can be taken within - days or weeks and still be effective (i.e. early protective actions13 and other response actions).
-3 - 4 Safety requirements established in GSR Part 7 [2] and its supporting guidance and - 5 recommendations (Refs [4] and [5]) address emergency arrangements to be made and implemented - 6 for the period following the identification of the conditions leading to the declaration of a nuclear or - 7 radiological emergency, until the time the situation is brought under control and radiological - conditions are characterized sufficiently well14.
-This period is called 'emergency phase' and is defined 8 - 9 as: - 10 "The period of time from the detection of conditions warranting an emergency response until - the completion of all the actions taken in anticipation of or in response to the radiological 11 - 12 conditions expected in the first few months of the emergency.
-This phase typically ends when - 13 the situation is under control, the off-site radiological conditions have been characterized - 14 sufficiently well to identify where food restrictions and temporary relocation are required, - 15 and all required food restrictions and temporary relocations have been implemented."
-[24] - 16 2.8.
-For the purposes of this Safety Guide, the emergency phase is divided into an urgent phase 17 and an early phase (see Fig. 2.1) as follows: - 18 Urgent phase: The period following the identification of conditions indicating a nuclear or - 19 radiological emergency and warranting emergency response actions when urgent decisions need - 20 to be made, in consideration of the limitation of available information, to allow for taking - effective precautionary urgent protective actions 15, urgent protective actions and other response 21 22 actions and when these actions are being implemented.
-This phase may last from hours to days. - 23 Early phase: The period when a radiological situation has been characterized sufficiently well to - 24 identify a need for taking early protective actions and other response actions and when these - 25 actions are being implemented.
-This phase may last from days to weeks.
+6 2.5.2.7.
+Early in the emergency response, the response organizations focus their response actions on 7 mitigating the potential consequences of the emergency so that undesirable conditions are either 8 prevented from developing or their development is delayed, making it possible to take effective 9 protective actions on site and, as necessary, off site.
+Such mitigatory actions are accompanied by protective actions and other response actions that are aimed at the potentially or actually affected 10 individuals.
+Most of these actions are taken as a matter of urgency (i.e. precautionary urgent 11 protective actions10, urgent protective actions11 and other response actions12); however, some actions 12 allow for more detailed assessments, primarily on the basis of monitoring, and can be taken within 13 days or weeks and still be effective (i.e. early protective actions13 and other response actions).
+14

+15 2.6.2.8.
+Safety requirements established in GSR Part 7 [2] and its supporting guidance and 16 recommendations (Refs [4] and [5]) address emergency arrangements to be made and implemented 17 for the period following the identification of the conditions leading to the declaration of a nuclear or 18 radiological emergency, until the time the situation is brought under control and radiological 19 conditions are characterized sufficiently well14.
+This period is called 'emergency phase' and is defined 20 as:

+21 "The period of time from the detection of conditions warranting an emergency response until 22 the completion of all the actions taken in anticipation of or in response to the radiological 23 conditions expected in the first few months of the emergency.
+This phase typically ends when 24 the situation is under control, the off-site radiological conditions have been characterized 25 sufficiently well to identify where food restrictions and temporary relocation are required, 26 and all required food restrictions and temporary relocations have been implemented."
+[24]
-TRANSITION PHASE

-27 For the purposes of this Safety Guide, the transition phase is the period following the
+- 27 2.7.2.9.
+For the purposes of this Safety Guide, the emergency phase is divided into an urgent phase and an early phase (see Fig. 2.1) as follows: - 29 Urgent phase: The period following the identification of conditions indicating a nuclear or 30 radiological emergency and warranting emergency response actions when urgent decisions need 31 to be made, in consideration of the limitation of available information, to allow for taking

-28 emergency phase, when the situation is under control (see para.
-2.7), detailed characterization of

-29 radiological situation has been carried out and activities are planned and implemented to enable the

-30 emergency to be declared terminated.
-The activities during this phase aim at achieving the primary